adityaramesh/ccbase/README.md

 This library is a collection of utilities that help to minimize the complexity of code that needs to be written in order to accomplish some common tasks, without compromising on efficiency or legibility.
-Examples of these common tasks include printing and parsing data, or writing unit tests.
+Examples of these common tasks include printing and parsing data, loading dynamic libraries, or writing unit tests.
 This library requires a C++11-conformant compiler.

 ## Planned updates